All about OpenAI CEO Sam Altman's net worth and other investments

 What is Sam Altman’s net worth?

 It is unclear how much exactly the American entrepreneur may have added to his net worth as returns on his several investments.
-But wealth tracker Celebrity Net Worth says that the net worth of Sam Altman is an estimated USD 500 million (INR 4,137 crore approx.).
+But wealth tracker Celebrity Net Worth says that the net worth of Sam Altman is an estimated USD 500 million.

 What is certain is that he built his fortune almost entirely through his work in the tech industry, which includes his roles at OpenAI.

-In April 2023, TechCrunch reported that OpenAI raised funds of just over USD 300 million (INR 2, 482 crore approx.) from multiple venture capital firms, including Sequoia Capital, Andreessen Horowitz, Thrive, K2 Global and Founders Fund.
+In April 2023, TechCrunch reported that OpenAI raised funds of just over USD 300 million from multiple venture capital firms, including Sequoia Capital, Andreessen Horowitz, Thrive, K2 Global and Founders Fund.

 But appearing before a US Senate panel in May 2023, Altman said that he has no equity stake in the company.